Tom Harris is injured in a high school football game and ends up in the hospital.

 “Let’s wait until the doctor gets here.
 He’ll figure out what is causing that.
 He’ll have you urinate into a sample bottle.
 They’ll test it, and that will help them figure out what’s wrong.”

 Tom looked scared.
-Tanner knew if he had blood in his urine he’d be scared, too.
+Tanner knew if he was in a hospital and had blood in his urine he’d be scared, too.

 An orderly came in with a hospital gown.
 Danielle stepped out of the examination room and pulled the curtain closed.
 Tanner helped Tom get undressed and put on the gown.
 Tom felt so out of it that he didn’t even get embarrassed when he was naked.
 The orderly had left a bag tagged with Tom’s name for his clothes and shoes.